amehta11/reactCrud/README.md

 ## Short Description

-Main goal is to provide, small module of static CRUD operation on users data using Reach Js.
+Main goal is to provide, small module of static CRUD operation on users data using ReactJs.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Install and Configuration
 1. Clone the project into YOUR_PROJECT_FOLDER